MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/4-exercise-configure-public-load-balancer.md

     cd load-balance
     ```

-1. As its name suggests, this script will generate two VMs within a single availability set.
+1. As its name suggests, this script will generate two virtual machines within a single availability set.
 The script takes about two minutes to run:

     ```bash
     bash create-high-availabilty-vm-with-sets.sh
     ```

-1. When the script finishes, click **All resources**.
-All the dependencies that you need for your VM to run are automatically installed.
+1. When the script finishes, in the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true), click **All resources**.
+All the dependencies that you need for your virtual machine to run are automatically installed.
 Make a note of the location where they were created.
 In the next sections, create the load balancer in the same location.

 ::: zone pivot="portal"